JFY2023 GGP “The Project for the Renovation of Judiciary Building in Melekeok”

-Japan’s “tokubetsu” relationship with the Republic of Palau continues to strengthen with the provision of $154,000 USD to the Government of Palau for "the Project for the Renovation of Judiciary Building in Melekeok” under Japan’s Grant Assistance for Grassroots Human Security Projects (GGP) Programme.
+Japan’s “tokubetsu” relationship with the Republic of Palau continues to strengthen with the provision of $154,000 USD to the Government of Palau for "The Project for the Renovation of Judiciary Building in Melekeok” under Japan’s Grant Assistance for Grassroots Projects (GGP) Programme.

 On January 31, 2025 Japan’s Ambassador to Palau, H.E.
 ORIKASA Hiroyuki, and the Acting Director of the Bureau of Public Works (BPW) Mr. Calvin Ikesiil, signed the grant contract for this project in the presence of senior government officials including Mr. Kenneth Uyehara, Administrative Director for the Judiciary, Ms. Lady Ngirmeriil, Assistant to Minister of State, and Mr. Lee Otobed, Manager of Capital Improvement Project.